| Primarily aimed at parents and carers, this is a collection of resources

 accompany each unit of Launchers:

-Recommended book: Growing a reader from birth: your child's path from language to
+Recommended book for parents/carers with children age 0-5: Growing a reader from birth: your child's path from language to

 speech development: understanding a child's emerging language from first